Bridget Redmond: Early life

 Bridget Mary Mallick was born to John Mallick, landowner, hotelier, and racehorse owner, and Bridget Mallick (née Sex), both of the Curragh in County Kildare.
-Growing up, she studied at an Ursuline school in Waterford City between 1916 and 1922, where she earned the nickname "Tiny" due to her small statue.
-The nickname would stick with her the rest of life, with family, friends and supporters all using the moniker.
+Growing up, she studied at an Ursuline school in Waterford City between 1916 and 1922, where she earned the nickname "Tiny" due to her small stature.
+The nickname would stick with her for the rest of her life, with family, friends and supporters all using the moniker.
 A talented singer and sportswoman, she lived the typical life of the daughter of wealthy landowners until her marriage to Captain William Redmond on 18 November 1930.
 The only son of one of the most well-known politicians in Ireland in that era, John Redmond, William was introduced to Bridget by mutual friends.
 Despite an eighteen-year age gap between the two, she was reportedly devoted to William.
 William, who had served with the British Army during World War I, successfully followed his recently deceased father into politics immediately afterwards.
 She would always accompany William during his elections and his constituency work, unknowingly acquiring knowledge she'd soon need.

 Political career

 Less than two years into their marriage, William died suddenly on 17 April 1932.
 When William entered politics, his supporters (particularly in Waterford City), looked to him to carry forward the legacy of his father.
-William had largely succeeded in this, for example in the 1918 Irish general election William was one of only two candidates for the Irish Parliamentary Party to win a seat in the south of Ireland amidst the tidal wave surge of Sinn Féin.
+William had largely succeeded in this, for example in the 1918 general election, William was one of only two candidates for the Irish Parliamentary Party to win a seat in the south of Ireland amidst the tidal wave surge of Sinn Féin.
 From the Redmondite base in Waterford City, William kept the thread of the Irish Parliamentary Party alive via the National League Party during the 1920s.
 However, that party was disbanded in the late 1920s and from there, William joined Cumann na nGaedheal in 1931.

 Following William's death, Cumann na nGaedheal were anxious to retain the newly acquired Redmond legacy and the deep-rooted support it retained.
 The party turned to Bridget and asked her to stand in the 1933 general election (As a general election was already approaching, a by-election was not called).
 To the surprise of those around her, she agreed.

 Once again confirming the power of the Redmond name in Waterford City, she was elected to Dáil Éireann as a Cumann na nGaedheal Teachta Dála (TD) for the Waterford constituency at the 1933 general election.
-It would be the beginning of a 20 year career in the Dáil as she was re-elected at every subsequent election until her death in 1952.
+It would be the beginning of a 20-year career in the Dáil as she was re-elected at every subsequent election until her death in 1952.
 Over the course of her career, she would increase her share of the vote in every single election she fought.